 Once you finish the job, it’s a good idea to capture your customer’s signature on the work order to confirm that they approve of the completed job.
 This is the final step before presenting them with an invoice.

 Now that you know what to include in your work orders, it’s time to create your own.
 Luckily, you don’t have to do it from scratch.

 To save time, ensure consistency, and increase productivity, use a work order form template to avoid creating new service orders from scratch.

 A mechanic work order Excel template is a great option, but you can also create one in Google Sheets.
-In fact, we have one for you ready to go!
+In fact, after putting it to the test, we have one for you ready to go!

 Here is a free work order form to get you started.
 All you have to do is download your copy, customize it, and get to work.

 But why stop there?
 There are several other ways to simplify the work order process to enhance your auto repair business, such as: